plantasia-space/plantasia.space-site/collections/_forms/interplanetaryPlayer.md

         });
 }

-function populateEditMode(playerData) {
+// Populate the form with data in edit mode function populateEditMode(playerData) {
     // Handle sciName: show as text and hide the selector in edit mode const sciNameDisplay = document.getElementById('sciNameDisplay');